alexandroid000/talks/oulu/talk.md

 Next Steps
 ----------

-Try different information spaces and see which correspond well with different modes of the system.
+> 1. Try different information spaces and see which correspond well with different modes of the system.

-. . .

-Change hub geometry to affect:
+> 2. Change hub geometry to affect:

-- the spatial probability of attaching (directed self-assembly) [^5]
+>     a. the spatial probability of attaching (directed self-assembly) [^5]
-- "scattering" interactions with walls (leave walls at more specific angle)
+>     b. "scattering" interactions with walls (leave walls at more specific angle)

+> 3. Design environment; funnels, asymmetries
+> 4. Agents can influence environment to guide robot-robot interactions (stigmergy)?

 [^5]: Bhalla, N., Ipparthi, D., Klemp, E., & Dorigo, M. (2014, September).
 A geometrical approach to the incompatible substructure problem in parallel self-assembly.
 In International Conference on Parallel Problem Solving from Nature (pp. 751-760).
 Springer, Cham.

 . . .

-Co-design environment with controllers and sensors?

-. . .

-Agents can influence environment to guide robot-robot interactions (stigmergy)?
+### Goal: find strategies that are robust to small differences in dynamics ###

+### Rely more on coarse partition of agent behaviors (fast, slow, chirality, boundary interactions, etc) than on high-fidelity dynamical models ###

 Programming Underactuated Robots